 This has several meanings: one is that when a Huichol boy is born and reaches the age of one, known as theWirraca or songbird"He brings an offering to the temple or "Kalihuey", an eye of God which contains a single diamond; when the boy reaches the age of two, he wears an eye of God with two diamonds; and so year after year until he is five years old; for they suppose that from that age the child will be able to carry the offerings to his gods alone.
 It is then that the father and son go to the sea and cast the eye of God, so they give thanks that he has been able to reach this age, without being attacked by any of the poisonous animals such as scorpions.

-The eye of God is the best known religious instrument of the Huichols and represents its five cardinal points.
-These are: the center, starting point of everything, north, south, east and west.
-The eyes of God are Huichol symbols with a certain resemblance to mandalas, which is why they are often also known by the name of Huichol mandala.
+The eye of God is the most famous religious instrument of the Huichols and represents their five cardinal points.
+These are: the centre, the starting point for everything, north, south, east and west.
+The eyes of God are Huichol symbols with a certain resemblance to mandalas, which is why they are often also known as Huichol mandalas.

 The eye of God is a very colorful element, where each color has a meaning:

-– Black is life, in reference to the goddess "Tatei Aramara" (Pacific Ocean)
+- The Blackin reference to the goddess "Tatei Aramara" (Pacific Ocean)

-– Blue is the color of rain and water symbolizing "Rapawiyene ".
+- The blue is the color of rain and water symbolizing "Rapawiyene ".

-– White, although it is associated with clouds and air, for which the Huichols place cotton pieces in the jicars to ask for the rain, also means death.
+- The WhiteAlthough it is associated with clouds and air, for which the Huichols put pieces of cotton in the jicars to ask for rain, it also means death.

-– Red means the life of God in the east, the area of "Parierekua", residence of the God of Peyote, the sacred plant of the Huicholes.
+- The red means the life of God in the east, the zone of "Parierekua", residence of the God of Peyote, the sacred plant of the Huicholes.

-Discover our Ojos de Dios, made by Huicholes artisans who inhabit the Sierra de Jalisco, Mexico and facilitated by our collaborators from the Semilla Children’s Foundation.
+Discover our Ojos de Diosmade by Huichole artisans who live in the Sierra de Jalisco, Mexico and facilitated by our collaborators at the Semilla Foundation.

-Each piece is unique and unrepeatable, full of mysticism and energy from the Huichol community
+Each piece is unique and irreplaceable, full of the mysticism and energy of the Huichol community.